Nvd1901/byuctf2026/web.md

 ---

-## Challenge 3 — On Point (Admin Escalation)
+## Challenge 3 — baby (Admin Escalation)

 ### Overview-3

-This challenge is a **direct continuation** of Challenge 2.
-The cookie stolen from the bot in Challenge 2 contains the admin's session credential.
-The goal is to use that credential to log in as admin and access the restricted flag panel.
+This challenge is an **easier variant** of the On Point series.
+Rather than solving it from scratch, we leveraged the `admin_pass` value already recovered from the harder Challenge 2 and applied it here directly — the same credential works across both challenges.
+The goal is to inject it as a cookie to gain admin access and retrieve the flag.

 | Field      | Detail                                                   |
 |------------|----------------------------------------------------------|